minnojs/minno-quest/src/0.1/sequencer/overview.md

 The sequencer is an overarching term for all of the features that allow you to dynamically change the flow of your tasks.
 It has three critical components: The mixer, templating and inheritance.

+Throughout the sequencer documentation we will use [messages](../manager/messages.html) as examples, simply because they are the simplest type of element.

 ### Mixers

 Each PI task is composed of a series of elements sequentially activated and presented to the users (these are trials for piPlayer, pages for piQuest and tasks for piManager).